seeseekey/euvd/README.md

-# Rust API client for euvd
+# Rust API client for the European Vulnerability Database (EUVD)

 This crate provides an async client for the [ENISA EUVD](https://euvd.enisa.europa.eu/homepage), a database of known and exploited software vulnerabilities maintained by the European Union Agency